Most recent articles

 - Plaza Hotel & Casino

-The close proximity of Downtown hotels makes getting attendees around a breeze, as the compact area is easily—and entertainingly—walkable.
+The close proximity of Downtown hotels makes getting attendees around a breeze.
+The area is compact, entertaining and walkable.

 World of Concrete Tradeshow Floor in Las Vegas, Credit: Mark Damon, Las Vegas News Bureau

 Statistics show conventions in Las Vegas enjoy an average attendance increase of 9% over other destinations, and more time spent in meetings or on the show floor.

 Major annual conferences from meetings industry associations, for example from Meeting Professionals International, have separated attendance figures of Las Vegas shows from other destinations.
 There can be no accurate “average” when the attendance numbers are so high in Vegas.